On Line Cookbook

 • Add chicken broth, bring to a boil, reduce heat.

-• Add potatoes, and cook until just starting to get tender.
+• Add potatoes and okra, and cook until just starting to get tender.

-• Meanwhile grind fennel seed, sesame seed, and coriander seed to a course powder.
+• Meanwhile grind fennel seed, sesame seed, and coriander seed to a coarse powder.

 • Add above spice mix to soup pot.